Data4Democracy/hate_speech_detector/README.md

 # hate_speech_detector

+## Project Status

+We have built a few fully working hate speech detection models.
+This project is currently in hibernation, in that there's not an active use case at the moment but the models are ready to go.
+Every once in a while we'll tweak the models a bit but in general there is not active development on this project.
+If you know of a possible application, please reach out to us.
+Also, if you're interested in helping, we're always looking for help, whether more data, more models, or any other interesting component of hate speech detection.
+If you're interested in using or working on this model, fel free to reach out to Julius Simonelli (jss367) on the Slack channel.

 ## Data

 We are currently working with the data collected by [Davidson et al.](https://aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/view/15665) for their research on hate speech detection.
 The dataset contains tweets that are labeled as either hate speech, offensive language, or neither.
 The data were pulled from [Hatebase.org](https://www.hatebase.org/), an organization that collects instances of potential hate speech.
 The data were then labeled using [CrowdFlower](https://www.crowdflower.com/), which uses non-specialists to clean and label data.
 Each tweet was reviewed by three or more people and a majority-wins approach was taken when there was disagreement.